michaelpnash/emacs-for-scala/README.md

 [Dired Manual](http://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html#Dired)

-Perform query-replace-regexp on each of the specified files, replacing matches for regexp with the string todired-do-query-replace-regexptToggle all marks in current directory

      Keys | Description | Command
 -----|--------|-----
  C-x d |  Start dired in a specified directory (prompts for directory) |  dired